How You Can Cope With Declining Senses as You Get Older

 You may also notice that your ability to perceive where your body is in relation to other people or objects (what is known as proprioception) also declines.

-“When proprioception declines, you may feel more unsteady when walking and have difficulty with balance,” says Ronan Factora, MD.
-“Hearing, vision, and proprioception all decline as a part of normal aging.”
+“When proprioception declines, you may feel more unsteady when walking and have difficulty with balance,” says geriatric specialist Ronan Factora, MD.
+“Hearing, vision, and proprioception all decline as a part of normal aging.
+But there are some things you can do to make sure you are functioning at your best.”

-Dr. Factora recommends that men consume no more than two alcoholic drinks per day and that women drink no more than one per day.
-Avoid loud noises as much as possible.
+He recommends that men consume no more than two alcoholic drinks per day and that women drink no more than one per day.
+Avoid loud noises as much as possible, and use ear protection when you can’t.
 And if you’re a smoker, ask your doctor for help with quitting.

 There are also certain medications that can lead to hearing loss.
-“Excessive use of aspirin or ibuprofen, and also some antibiotics, can also contribute to hearing loss,” says Dr. Factora.
+“Excessive use of aspirin or ibuprofen, and also some antibiotics, can contribute to hearing loss,” Dr. Factora says.
 “Make sure you talk to your doctor about any medications you’re taking, whether they’re prescription or over-the-counter.”

 Unfortunately, there’s not much you can do to slow vision decline as you age.
 What you can do is have regular exams by an ophthalmologist to make sure any vision changes are actually age-related, and not related to another underlying condition.

 If you feel like you’re having trouble balancing or like you’re unsteady on your feet, make sure you talk to your doctor.
-“Don’t assume it’s just a normal part of aging,” says Dr. Factora.
-“There are treatable conditions, like Vitamin B12 deficiency or peripheral neuropathy, that can sometimes cause balance problems.
+“Don’t assume it’s just a normal part of aging,” Dr. Factora says.
+“There are treatable conditions, like vitamin B12 deficiency or peripheral neuropathy, that can sometimes cause balance problems.
 These conditions can add insult to the normal aging process.”

 Many people become socially isolated when their senses start to decline because they can’t see as well as they used to or have trouble hearing what others are saying.
 But you don’t have to let that happen.
 “Normal sensory decline should not affect function,” Dr. Factora says.
 “Your doctor can help you find ways to adjust so you can still live a full and robust life.”